eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ![](https://github.com/eclipse/che-che4z-lsp-for-hlasm/raw/master/clients/vscode-hlasmplugin/readme_res/tracer.gif)

+## Configuration

-## External Macro Libraries and COPY Members
+### External Macro Libraries and COPY Members
 The HLASM Language Support extension looks for locally stored members when a macro or COPY instruction is evaluated.
 The paths of these members are specified in two configuration files in the `.hlasmplugin` folder of the currently open workspace:

 - `proc_grps.json` defines _processor groups_ by assigning a group name to a list of directories.
 Hence, the group name serves as a unique identifier of a set of HLASM libraries defined by a list of directories.

 - `pgm_conf.json` provides a mapping between _programs_ (open-code files) and processor groups.
 It specifies which list of directories is used with which source file.
 If a relative source file path is specified, it is relative to the current workspace.

-Therefore, to use a predefined set of macro and copy members, do the following steps:
+To use a predefined set of macro and copy members, follow these steps:
+1. Specify any number of library directories to search for macros and COPY files in `proc_grps.json`.
+These directories are searched in order they are listed.
-1. Enumerate the library directories in `proc_grps.json` and name them with an identifier; thus, create a new processor group.
+2. Name the group of directories with an identifier.
+   You have created a new processor group.
-2. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.
+3. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.

 The structure of the configuration is based on CA Endevor® SCM.
 Ensure that you configure these files before using macros from separate files or the COPY instruction.
 When you open a HLASM file or manually set the HLASM language for a file, you can choose to automatically create these files for the current program.